 The Possibilities of High Boundary Walls

+Boundary walls and extension design go hand in hand.
 If your local authority permits you to have high boundary walls then you have the possibility of opting for a flat roof all the way across.
 This will allow you to have flush ceilings internally, which we were able to create at this side return extension project in N4.

 In Lambeth and Wandsworth we have found that they tend to approve side in-fill schemes with a boundary wall height of around 2.5 metres *subject to the size and bulk of the overall project*.

 In some situations, we may recommend you don’t go to the maximum height offered.
 For example, if you’re opting for a wraparound design or have a long adjoining wall.
 This is because wraparounds can be interpreted by case officers as overbearing – the Council’s main concern will be to protect your neighbours’ ‘Right to Light’ and minimise the ‘tunnel effect’ on their side return.
 By reducing the boundary height, it shows you are being sympathetic to your neighbouring properties.
 Alternatively, the use of a courtyard is an effective and simple solution to break up an overbearing boundary wall.
 It has the added bonus of drawing more natural light into the centre of your home and offering you sheltered outside space.
 During the design process we will work to find a compromise between reducing the tunnel effect, and maintaining a comfortable internal head height.
-The courtyard option was implemented to great effect by our clients in SE15.
+We implemented the courtyard option to great effect for our clients in SE15.

 Getting permission for a boundary wall above 3 metres in any borough is unusual, but not impossible.
 Other conditions such as landscape and the size of surrounding structures can influence boundary wall heights.
 For example, the Council will look at your project and measure the new wall height from your neighbour’s side of the boundary.
 Therefore, landscape changes, such as living on a hill, could work in your favour.
 If your affected neighbour is stepped up, you may have additional height to use in your design.
 However, if your affected neighbour is lower than you, this could negatively impact your internal head height.
 Our client in Fulham was able to get a boundary wall height of 3.2 metres.
 This meant they had plenty of room and didn’t need a pitch to raise their internal head height, opting for a flat roof and ceiling internally.